angrysky56/cognitive-memory-engine/README.md

 ### MCP Server Configuration

-Add this to your Claude Desktop with your own paths to any `mcp_config.json`:
+Add this to your Claude Desktop or client MCP server with your own paths to any `mcp_config.json`:

 ```json
 {